INTENSE FOCUS. EXCEPTIONAL OUTCOMES.

-Entering a Satisfaction of Judgment
+Entering a Satisfaction of Judgment in Civil Lawsuits in Denver and Colorado Courts

 In Colorado and Denver courts, once a monetary judgment is awarded against a party in a lawsuit, a record of that judgment is kept by the courts.
 When the party that judgment was entered against pays that judgment, either in whole or in part, a satisfaction of judgment may be entered on the record reflecting that payment.